 For the more easy-going patron, there’s the Sands Macau, known for its more down-to-earth atmosphere and minimum bets that won’t cause a feather to flutter out of your wallet when you open it at the end of the night.
 Free drinks and regular live bands don’t hurt either.
 Another high-roller venue would be the Wynn Macau.
 If you like your bets big and your venues less crowded, due purely to size, then the Wynn is where you should begin.
 For the more ardent player, the Grand Lisboa Macau is where it’s at.
 This venue is more player-focused and thus forgoes the mega glitz its peers hold on to while making gambling the big deal.

 There’s More To Macau Than Hoping For A Made Hand

 Gambling is the biggest attraction of Macau, but that’s not to say that that’s all there is to do there.
-Get a glimpse of its colonial past when you visit the ruins of St Paul’s Cathedral or walk the walls of Mount Fortress, erected in the 17th century by Jesuit priests to fend off the Dutch.
+Get a glimpse of its colonial past when you visit the ruins of St Paul’s Cathedral or walk the walls of Mount Fortress, erected in the 17th century by Jesuit priests.
 The tile work of the Municipal Affairs Bureau is also something to behold.
 Built in 1784, the building to this day retains its Portuguese ceramic artwork.
 Senado Square is just opposite the Municipal Affairs Bureau and is quite something to walk through and take in.
 Colonial buildings and a beautifully paved mosaic road make it something for the eye and history buffs alike.